poliver24/Bookmark_Manager/README.md

 Filter bookmarks by tag
 Users are restricted to manage only their own bookmarks

+## User Stories

 1. Show a list of Bookmarks

     As a User
     So that I may view my saved websites
     I would like to see a list of my bookmarks

+2. Add new Bookmarks

+    As a User
+    So that I may save a new website
+    I would like to be able a new bookmark

 ## Domain Model